adityanairneuro/claustrum/README.md

 ## About Claustrum Classifier

-> Claustrum Classifier is written in the R programming language and uses the Shiny framework for its GUI.
+Claustrum Classifier is written in the R programming language and uses the Shiny framework for its GUI.
 It uses several packages internally including abf2, ggplot2, peakdet

 ## Using Claustrum Classifier

-# Use our online webapp!
+### Use our online webapp!

 > The easiest way to use the software is at the following link as a webapp: [Claustrum Classifier](https://claustrum.shinyapps.io/online/).
 A step-by-step walkthrough is given our Wiki page on uploading data and interpreting results.

 # Install and use locally

 > If you wish to use the software on your computer, you would first need to use the script Install_Packages_CLA.R to install the various packages used.
-After this, simply perform 'runApp('CLA_Classifier.R')'
+After this, simply perform `runApp('CLA_Classifier.R')`

 ## Ease of Use